 Step 2: Multiply the daily rate calculated in Step 1 by the number of days that the employee was not paid, up to a total maximum of 30 days.
 The 30 thirty day period is calendar days, which includes weekends and holidays.
 Actual payment or the commencement of an action stops penalties from accruing..

 Unpaid Overtime: The Labor Code requires that employers pay all wages due to their employees upon termination.
 Overtime pay is considered an earned his or her wages.
 The Department of Labor Standards Enforcement, therefore, maintains that penalties should be imposed when an employer terminates an employee without paying the employee previously earned overtime pay.
 Often there is a misconception that penalties are limited to wages withheld during the last pay period.
 In reality, any and all wages previously withheld during the employment relationship must be paid immediately upon termination, and within 72 hours of resignation.
 In some circumstances, Employers may argue that overtime and wages have different sources, and therefore waiting time penalties do not apply.
-You can learn more about overtime rights here.
+You can learn more about overtime rights by clicking here.

 Unpaid Commissions & Bonuses: Unpaid commissions and bonuses may also trigger penalties depending on your employment agreement.

-Bounced Final Check: If your employer provided you with a final paycheck that was dishonored or refused you may be entitled to waiting time penalties.
+Bounced Final Check: If your employer provided you with a California final paycheck that was dishonored or refused you may be entitled to penalties.
 The check must have been drawn on a nonexistent bank account or an account with insufficient funds.
 Furthermore, you must have presented the check within thirty days of your receipt of the check.
 (See Labor Code § 203.1.)

 Labor Code Section 203 provides that the statute of limitations for waiting time penalty claims is three years.
 In the case of Pineda v Bank of America, N.A.
-(2010) 50 C4th 1389, the California Supreme Court held that the three-year statute of limitations also applies if the employee has already been paid all wages owed and the claim is only for the actual waiting time penalties that are outstanding.
+(2010) 50 C4th 1389, the California Supreme Court held that the three-year statute of limitations also applies if the employee has already been paid all wages owed and the claim is only for the actual penalties that are outstanding.

 Good Faith Is A Defense